4 Benefits of Maintaining a Healthy Lifestyle

 You Will Lose Weight

 Another benefit of maintaining a healthy lifestyle is losing weight.
-It’s natural to shed several pounds when you cut out unhealthy food unless you have a condition that prevents you from losing weight (i.e., hypothyroidism).
+It’s natural to shed several pounds when you cut out unhealthy food from your diet.
+Unless you have a condition that’s not allowing you to lose weight (i.e., hypothyroidism).

-When I refer to unhealthy food, I generally refer to chemically processed food.
+When I refer to unhealthy food, I’m generally referring to chemically processed food.
 This type of food has added chemicals or harmful ingredients.
-There’s also the method of mechanical processing (i.e., washed, peeled, cut, etc.), but I don’t count that as unhealthy.
-A good rule of thumb is to eat food closest to its natural form while paying attention to good handling practices.
+There’s also the method of mechanically processing (i.e., washed, peeled, cut, etc.), but I don’t count that as unhealthy.
+A good rule of thumb is to eat food that’s closest to its natural form while paying attention to good handling practices.

-Eating unhealthy food causes your body to produce excess fluids by trying to flush out the toxins caused by the added chemicals.
-When you start eating healthy food, your body doesn’t need that extra fluid, and you’ll see a few pounds less on the scale.
-Plus, you’ll be getting those essential nutrients your body needs.
+Eating unhealthy food causes your body to produce excess fluids because it’s trying to flush out the toxins caused by the added chemicals.
+When you started eating healthy food, your body doesn’t need that extra fluid, and you’ll see a few pounds less on the scale.
+Plus you’ll be getting those essential nutrients your body needs.

-Maintaining a healthy diet and regular exercise is perfect for losing and keeping weight off.
+Maintaining a healthy diet, along with regular exercise, is the perfect combination for losing weight and keeping it off.

 You Will Have More Energy Throughout the Day

-Practicing a healthy lifestyle with a balanced diet and regular moderate exercise influences the neurotransmitter system in your brain to release chemicals that put you in a good mood.
+Practicing a healthy lifestyle of a balanced diet and consistent moderate exercise influences the neurotransmitter system in your brain to release chemicals that put you in a good mood.
 When you feel good, you have more energy.
-And vice versa, you generally feel good when you have more energy.
+And vice versa, when you have more energy, you generally feel good.

-An excellent report by Minati Singh discusses the link between our food and mood, which I highly recommend.
+There’s an excellent report by Minati Singh that discusses the link between the food we eat and our mood that I highly recommend.
 The thoroughly cited reference materials have hyperlinks as well as tables and charts.
-Block out at least an hour if you plan on getting the jest of it, or even more time if you follow the links used for the report.
+Block out at least an hour if you plan on getting the jest of it, or even more time if you follow the links used for the report itself.

 You Will Sleep Better at Night

-How you sleep at night, both quantity and quality, dictate how you function the next day and your long-term health.
+How you sleep at night, both quantity and quality dictate how you function the next day, as well as your longterm health.

 Lack of proper sleep affects thinking and learning.
 It impairs alertness, attention, concentration, problem-solving, and reasoning.
 It can cause poor memory because your sleep cycles play a role in consolidating your memories.
-You’ll have difficulty remembering what you learned and experienced days before.
+You’ll have a hard time remembering what you learned and experienced days before.

 However, when you get plenty of sleep, your memory is excellent; you’re more alert and on top of your game.
 Plus, you’re more likely to be in a positive mood.

-While sleeping, your blood pressure goes down because your heart isn’t working as hard as when awake.
-This short-term downtime will have long-term benefits.
+While you’re sleeping, your blood pressure goes down because your heart isn’t working as hard as it does when you’re awake.
+This short-term downtime will have longterm benefits.

-Eating a healthy balanced diet will help you get the sleep you need so you’ll be able to function the next day at your full potential.
-Plus, you’ll be more apt to ward off poor health.
+Eating a healthy balanced diet will help you get the sleep that you need so you’ll be able to function the next day at your full potential.
+Plus you’ll be more apt to ward off poor health.

 Undeniable Benefits of Maintaining a Healthy Lifestyle